-If you have ever hired someone to negotiate a deal or execute a contract for you, if you have signed a power of attorney, or hired a contractor, then you may already have experience with the area of law we are going to discuss: agency.
-More specifically, this subset of business law examines the dynamics and rules of the principal-agent relationship.
+If you have ever hired someone to negotiate a deal or execute a contract for you, if you have signed a power of attorney or hired a contractor, then you may already have experienced the area of law we are going to discuss: agency.
+This subset of business law examines the dynamics and rules of the principal-agent relationship.

 Defining Terms in the Principal-Agent Relationship

 What do these terms even mean?
 Here are some definitions:

 - Principal-Agent Relationship: a legal relationship where two people agree that one of them (the principal) will act as the boss of the other (the agent).
 In this relationship, the agent acts as a representative of, or otherwise acts on behalf of another person.
 The agent also has the power to affect the legal rights and duties of that person.
 For example, generally speaking, if an agent signs a contract on his or her principal’s behalf, then that principal is bound by the terms of the contract.

 - Principal: the person who delegates authority to act on his or her behalf

 - Agent: the person who receives that authority and acts on the principal’s behalf

 Generally, a full agent can exercise on the principal’s behalf all the power that the principal holds.
 That is, except if the act is too personal.
 For example, if Andy Warhol promised to do a photo shoot for you, he could not delegate that task to his agent, because the act is so personal that it can’t be passed off to another person.